callmecavs/knot.js/README.md

 ## Usage

 Knot was developed with a modern JavaScript workflow in mind.
 To use it, it's recommended you have a build system in place that can transpile ES6, and bundle modules.
-For a minimal boilerplate that fulfills those requirements, check out [outset](https://github.com/callmecavs/outset).
+For a minimal boilerplate that does so, check out [outset](https://github.com/callmecavs/outset).

 Follow these steps to get started: